-What a beautiful sunny morning in Bologna.
-The van arrived right on time at 7:00am to take us on our food “experience”, and our fellow foodies were already in the van - two other couples, one from England and the other from California.
+It was 7:00am and the van arrived right on time to take us on our Bologna food tour.
+Two other couples were already inside - fellow foodies from England and California.
 The van was comfy and new, and air-conditioned on this warm early fall day.
-After introductions and the usual "where are you from?", "where are you staying?", we were off to eat our way across Emilia Romagna.
-Good weather, good company, and local delicacies?
-This was going to be a fun day.
+This was our first time in Bologna, and we were loving the amazing food scene so far.
+We'd read the TripAdvisor reviews about Italian Days being the top tour in Bologna and wanted to experience it for ourselves.

 We were met at our first stop of the day by our host and guide, Alessandro Martini, the creator and owner of the Italian Days Food Experience.
 And if his upbeat demeanor was any indication of what was in store, this was definitely going to be quite an “experience”.

 Our first stop this morning was Consortium #1384, producers of fine Parmigiano Reggiano, also known as the “King of Cheeses”.
 The Consortium operates under DOP, which in English stands for Protected Designation of Origin, a strict set of government regulations established to ensure total traceability from farm to table.
 Parmigiano cheese production is labor intensive to say the least.

 Alessandro started his humorous and rambunctious spiel, emphasizing DOP to the nth degree, chanting it again and again so we got the full measure of its importance.
 He even ended his statements with the occasional “hashtag DOP” in case any of us were tweeting or Instagramming, which of course we were.
 Even the hat he wore had it right on the front (#) and back (DOP).
 Not only was this guy upbeat, he was a clever marketer too.